martinkupka/PowerShell/README.md

 # PowerShell
-Collection of scripts and code snippets
+Collection of mostly SCCM scripts and code snippets